top of page

 A compound series with a novel mechanism, which has shown excellent activity against various malarial strains.
 It is currently under Hit to Lead stage.

-Device for Antibiotic Depletion from Industrial Waste Water/Hospital Effluents
+Device for Antibiotic Depletion from Waste Water Effluents

 AMR